 current-state.md, open-threads.md, a

 daily/ log, and a raw/ inbox.
-Yours to read in any editor.
+Yours to read

-A bundled server registers itself with your CLI and exposes four tools:
+A bundled server registers itself with your CLI and exposes four

-get_current_state, list_open_threads,
+tools: get_current_state,

-search, and append_daily_log.
+list_open_threads, search, and

 Consolidation spawns your own agent to fold new logs and the inbox into the live state, then archives the inbox.
 It uses your CLI login - so there's no extra LLM cost.